GenEO spectral coarse spaces in SPD domain decomposition: Example: 2d linear elasticity with Additive Schwarz, Neumann-Neumann and Inexact Schwarz

-\begin{remark}[Choice of $\tau_\flat$] The lower bounds for the spectrum of the preconditioned operator give an idea of how to choose $\tau_\flat$ to achieve a chosen condition number.
-It is important to keep in mind that, as $\tau_\flat$ decreases, the number of vectors in the coarse space becomes larger.
-In particular, it is not advised to choose $\tau_\flat < 1$ as this would lead to a very large coarse space.
-Indeed, by definition the matrices $\bR\s \bA {\bR \s }^{\top}$ and $ \bM\s $ differ only at lines and columns corresponding to the degrees of freedom of $\Omega\s$ that are shared with other subdomains.
-This set will be denoted $\Gamma\s$ and there exists a matrix $\bB\s$ such that
+\begin{remark}[Choice of $\tau$] As $\tau$ decreases, the condition number of the preconditioned operators decreases.
+But the number of vectors in the coarse space becomes larger.
+It is not advised to choose $\tau < 1$ as this would lead to a very large coarse space.
+Indeed, by definition the matrices $\bR\s \bA \bR\s^\top$ and $ \bM\s $ differ only at the interfaces between subdomains so eigenvalue $1$ in the generalized eigenvalue problems is associated with a very large eigenspace.
+Indeed, it contains all the vectors that are $0$ on the boundary of $\Omega\s$. \end{remark}